Kinesiology Bachelor's to Master's Accelerated Program

 The accelerated bachelor's to master's program in Kinesiology provide an opportunity for highly-qualified (3.5 GPA on last 60 hours) seniors to earn a bachelor's degree and begin earning a master's degree in a cost-effective and timely manner.
 Each of these programs is designed to ensure that students earn high-quality TTU baccalaureate's degree and master's degree in pursuit of their educational and/or professional goals.

 - Undergraduates must formally apply to the Graduate School.
-Upon recommendation by the Kinesiology or Sport Management program faculty, and pursuant to meeting university requirements, students will be admitted to the Graduate School on a conditional basis.
+Upon recommendation by the Kinesiology program faculty, and pursuant to meeting university requirements, students will be admitted to the Graduate School on a conditional basis.
 To obtain full standing in the Graduate School, students must meet all of the academic requirements for the baccalaureate program.
 Students will be officially counted as graduate students upon admission to full standing in the Graduate School.

 - Course content in graduate coursework applied to the baccalaureate degree should be in conformity with the expectations of Standard 9.6 (post-baccalaureate program rigor) of the SACSCOC Principles of Accreditation, which specifies that graduate-level academic content is more advanced in relation to content and outcomes than the undergraduate classes substituted.
 Also, non-major graduate elective courses may not be used to replace ("double count") a senior-level major course.